IT2810/it2810-webutvikling-h18-prosjekt-2-gruppe--53/README.md

 # Project 2

 This project revolves around making an online exhibition of sound, svg-images, and text.
 This single page application uses React and AJAX.
-With responsive web design, the exhibition will adapt to changes made to the screen size or devices used.
+With responsive web design, the exhibition will adapt to changes made to the screen size or user device.

 ## React
 The create-react-app npm package was used to set up the initial project.
 No other packages has been used.
 The app is structured into multiple stateful and stateless components: